-The MHA provides multiple outlets for public housing residents to be involved.
-Public housing residents (each adult family member) must contribute eight hours per month of community service participate in an economic self-sufficiency program.
-In meeting this requirement, residents are encouraged to become more involved in their community and to participate in activities that promote the level of economic stability that may lead to homeownership.
-MHA also manages a down-payment assistance program to assist low and moderate-income residents.
+MHA provides multiple outlets for public housing residents to be involved.
+Public housing residents (each adult family member) must contribute eight hours per month of community service and participate in an economic self-sufficiency program.
+With the economic self-sufficiency program in place, MHA encourages its residents to participate in activities that promote the level of economic stability that could lead to homeownership.